vibhavp/autocamera/README.md

 on a split-screen. **Primary Camerawork is still supposed to be done by humans, and in no way is AutoCamera a substitute for that**

-For you frag video/instant replay needs, AutoCamera can also automate demos recordings, with the relevant config.
+For your frag video/instant replay needs, AutoCamera can also automate demos recordings, with the relevant config.
 Demos can start and stop recording at a set time, and are saved with the format `player_<event_type>_hour_minutes_seconds`.